goatstone/Rumi/README.md

 # Rumi
-**Automating compliance, illuminating provenance.**
+**Automating compliance, illuminating provenance, recognizing artisans.**

 [Versión en Español](README.es.md)

-Tokenized Stones and Minerals of Peru — Provenance, Compliance, and Cultural Storytelling on Hedera.
+Tokenized gems, semi‑precious stones and minerals of Peru — Provenance, Compliance, and Artisan Recognition on Hedera.

 The word **“Rumi”** is Quechua (the language of the Inca Empire) for *stone*.
 Rumi represents the tokenization of stones and minerals from Peru, blending cultural heritage with modern technology.

 ## ⚖️ Compliance
-Establishing gems, semi‑precious stones and minerals as **Real World Assets (RWAs)** ensures their provenance information is immutable and verifiable.
+Establishing stones and minerals as **Real World Assets (RWAs)** ensures their provenance information is immutable and verifiable.

-Peruvian law requires that the origin of any gem or mineral be legally sourced and documented.
+Peruvian law requires that the origin of any stone or mineral be legally sourced and documented.
 By placing stones and minerals on the blockchain, Rumi ensures compliance with this requirement.
 Each tokenized stone or mineral establishes its uniqueness and source, giving buyers confidence in how and where the stone or mineral was sourced.

 ## 💻 Online Platform